xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-10-interview-with-chromatin.md

 <span class="speaker">Name:</span> Response
 </p>

-### If you could be a dinosaur, which would you be and why?
+### In a horror movie, who would be the first to die and who would survive until the end?

 <p class="interview">
 <span class="speaker">Name:</span> Response